TheRensselaerIDEA/ClinicalTrialEquity/README.md

   <img width="50%" height="auto" src="interactive_2.jpg">
 </p>
 <p align="center">
-<em>The Quality Metric equity levels of subgroups defined over race/ethnicity, gender, education, and age and the corresponding function of observed rate for subgroup Non-Hispanic white female subjects with some college/technical school education and age over 64 in ACCORD, with significance level = 0.05,lower equity threshold = 0.2, and upper equity threshold = 0.4.</em>
+<em>The Quality Metric equity levels of subgroups defined over race/ethnicity, gender, education, and age and the corresponding function of observed rate for subgroup non-Hispanic white female subjects with some college/technical school education and age over 64 in ACCORD, with significance level = 0.05,lower equity threshold = 0.2, and upper equity threshold = 0.4.</em>
 </p>

 For the same subgroups, we apply the Quality Metric, and Adjusted Equal Opportunity separately.
-This is an example visualization using the Quality Metric on the subgroup Non-Hispanic white female subjects with some college/technical school education and age over 64 in ACCORD.
-Using the same thresholds, we can observe that some subgroups such as the Non-Hispanic white participants are with different equity labels.
+This is an example visualization using the Quality Metric on the subgroup non-Hispanic white female subjects with some college/technical school education and age over 64 in ACCORD.
+Using the same thresholds, we can observe that some subgroups such as the non-Hispanic white participants are with different equity labels.
 Instead of being overrepresented as shown in the Log Disparate Impact figure, the subgroup is considered to be equitable using the Quality Metric.

 ## Statistical Results